sashastadler/crunge-notes/Notes/Characters/PCs/Cusdakesh Greyskull.md

 Pirate from SE Ashanti.
 Wanted for piracy, murder, etc. Captain of the Rockrose.
 Drinks Bumbos (pirate cocktail consisting of rum, water, sugar).
 His ship sank around 6 months before meeting the rest of the party in Session 1.
 Legally stripped of his last name.
 Might be able to breakdance :) .
 Does not believe in ghosts.

+Was sailing the Rockrose for 2 years before it sank.

 >Gildas: 2975 G

 ##### Outfit